-Psychedelics, AKA entheogens – ancient Greek for ‘generating the divine within’ – can facilitate mystical experiences more reliably than any other currently known method (seeing the earth from space also seems fairly reliable but I’m guessing you don’t have your space vacation booked just yet).
+Psychedelics, AKA entheogens – ancient Greek for ‘generating the divine within’ – can facilitate mystical experiences more reliably than any other currently known method (seeing the earth from space also seems fairly reliable but this is currently even less accessible than psychedelics).
 There is recent research to support this relationship, though it should be remembered that these trials are done in highly controlled settings – and I believe a methodological approach helps to increase the chances of such an experience.

 This guide includes:

 - Preparation: Checklist + Weeks and Days Before

 - Navigation: What to do during the trip, in difficult moments

 - Integration: What to do the day after, how to begin to integrate insights

 The smaller the dose, the less likely a mystical experience.
 Psychedelic research has shown a clear correlation between a larger dose and a more complete mystical experience.
 They also found that the more complete the mystical experience, the more benefit the recipient had to their psychological wellbeing (on scores of depression and anxiety).
-However, if you don’t have much experience with psychedelics I don’t recommend going for a big one off the bat.
-Better to become a bit familiar with them and figure out your tolerance and reaction.
+However, if you don’t have much experience with psychedelics I don’t recommend going for a big dose for your first time.
+Better to become somewhat familiar with them and figure out your tolerance and reaction.